jamischarles/exp-diff-json/README.md

 [ ]
 [ ] Will show JSON in a pleasing way (codemirror?) (code folding etc)
   TODO: DEFINE

+## Consider
+* keep the original source so we can revert formatting thet we apply
+* show linting errors in rail wkth "fix" buttons
+* show "run prettier" option?
+* show word & line diff
+* copy all the jest repos in here
+* do a til writeup when done (in here?)

 ## Internal assertions (non-behavior driven)
 [ ] Will convert valid JSON to correct AST representation and generate correct JSON that is ~ same as input JSON.